Boarding schools in China

-As of 2015 there were about 100,000 boarding schools in rural areas of Mainland China, with about 33 million children living in them.
-The majority of these boarding schools are in western China, which generally is not as wealthy as eastern and central China.
+As of 2015 there were about 100,000 boarding schools in rural areas of mainland China, with about 33 million children living in them.
+The majority of these boarding schools are in western China, which generally is not as wealthy as eastern and central China, and which often have a high concentration of minority ethnic groups.
 As of 2015 many migrant workers and farmers in rural China send their children to boarding schools.

 In addition to the rural boarding schools there are also boarding schools, including kindergartens, in urban areas.